cdurmaz569/Origami-HiChIP/README.md

 * 1 -- Reports the PET count of each interaction
 * 2 -- Reportes the (uncorrected) hypergeometric p-value of the interaction (based on the Fullwood et al 2009 method)
 * 3 -- Reports the confidence/belief probability from the MCMC procedue

+  ***Note: scripts were modified from work with Daniel Day during his postdoc in Rick Young's lab at Whitehead Institute.